 Coins, Coins, Coins

-Coins, Coins, Coins is a dynamic, project-based, two-part videoconference series.
-It allows students to explore the history of coins and then create one representing their own communities.
-This is an ideal complement to a unit on local history and works well as a multi-point connection with another school.
+Coins, Coins, Coins is a dynamic, project-based, videoconference which allows students to explore the history of coins and then create one representing their own communities.
+This is an ideal complement to a unit on local history.

-Videoconference 1 introduces coins, from ancient Greece to present-day United States, in the museum's collection.
-In videoconference 2, students show their designs and offer a persuasive, research-based presentation on their coin's local symbolism.
-Co-developed by the Cleveland Museum of Art and teachers from Newark (Ohio) City Schools, this series is aligned to Social Studies and Language Arts standards and is suitable for multi-point connections between schools, if desired.
+The program introduces coins from ancient Greece to present-day United States, in the museum's collection.
+If desired, a second follow-up videoconference could be scheduled for students to show designs for their own coins and offer a persuasive, research-based presentation on their coin's local symbolism.
+Co-developed by the Cleveland Museum of Art and teachers from Newark (Ohio) City Schools, this program is aligned to Social Studies and Language Arts standards and is suitable for multi-point connections between schools, if desired.

 - Introduction of the concept of money as a medium of exchange.